Michelangelo (Teenage Mutant Ninja Turtles)

-Michelangelo, nicknamed Mikey, is a superhero and one of the four main characters of the Teenage Mutant Ninja Turtles comics and all related media.
-Characterized as the most naturally gifted of the four brothers, Michelangelo prefers leisure to training martial arts.
-The most jocular and energetic of the team, he is shown to be rather immature; he is known for his wisecracks, quick-wit, optimism, and love of skateboarding and pizza.
+Michelangelo, nicknamed Mikey or Mike, is a superhero and one of the four main characters of the Teenage Mutant Ninja Turtles comics and all related media.
+Characterized as the most naturally talented of the four brothers, Michelangelo prefers leisure to training martial arts.
+Aside from being the most jocular and energetic of the team, he is shown to be rather immature; he is known for his wisecracks, quick-wit, optimism, and love of skateboarding and pizza.
 He is usually depicted wearing an orange eye mask.
 His signature weapons are a single or dual nunchaku, though he has also been portrayed using other weapons, such as a grappling hook, manriki-gusari, kusarigama, tonfa, and a three-section staff (in some action figures).
 He is commonly portrayed in media as speaking with a California accent and is most associated with the "Cowabunga" expression that became a pop culture phenomenon.

-Michelangelo was given a much bigger role in the 1987 cartoon series and subsequent series and films, directed at a younger audience, than in the more serious Mirage comic books, which were aimed at an older audience.
+Michelangelo was given a much bigger role in the 1987 animated series and subsequent series and films, directed at a younger audience, than in the more serious Mirage comic books, which were aimed at an older audience.
 He often coins most of their catchphrases, such as "Cowabunga!" and "Booyakasha!" in the 2012 series.

 Like all of the brothers, he is named after an Italian Renaissance artist; in this case, he is named after Michelangelo.
 His name was originally spelled "Michaelangelo" by the creators, possibly spelling his namesake's name wrong by confusion with "Michael".
 In the Mirage comics, all four of the Turtles wear red masks, but to tell them apart, he was given an orange mask in subsequent media.

+An alternate universe version of Michelangelo was also the main protagonist in the five-issue miniseries The Last Ronin.